dannevesdantas/WebAPI2Construct/README.md

 ```

 ###### Second Pass: Construct 2
-2. When in Construct 2, use an [AJAX object](https://www.scirra.com/manual/107/ajax) "Request URL" action to request the data to ASP.NET WEB API service's address.
+2. When in Construct 2, use an [AJAX object](https://www.scirra.com/manual/107/ajax) *Request URL* action to request the data to ASP.NET WEB API service's address.
-3. Catch the data in the game using the AJAX "On completed" event
+3. Catch the data in the game using the AJAX *On completed* event
-4. Use a [Dictionary](https://www.scirra.com/manual/140/dictionary) object "Load" action to load the data from the AJAX.LastData variable
+4. Use a [Dictionary](https://www.scirra.com/manual/140/dictionary) object *Load* action to load the data from the *AJAX.LastData* variable
-5. After that you be able to read your data inside the [Dictionary](https://www.scirra.com/manual/140/dictionary)
+5. After that you be able to read your data from inside the [Dictionary](https://www.scirra.com/manual/140/dictionary)

 ### Why using Construct 2 Dictionaries?
 Using an Dictionary you will be able to pass more complex data to the game, at the same time.